UCL-ARC/condenser-mkdocs/docs/terms_and_conditions.md

 - or are suspected to be involved in a security incident,

 we may raise this with relevant UCL teams, such as the Information Security Group, or Human Resources.
-We may suspend your access to the platfrom until any relevant processes have been completed.
+We may suspend your access to the platform until any relevant processes have been completed.

 ## Your Resources and Data